-In the traditional of World Refugee Day, we are hosting our first ever Austin Refugee Day Festival!
+In the traditional of World Refugee Day, we are hosting our third-annual Austin Refugee Day Festival & Soccer Tournament!
 World Refugee Day was founded in 2001 by the UN general assembly.
 The purpose of the day was for people around the world to honor and recognize the contributions of those who have been forcibly displaced.
 More than 100 countries will participate in the annual commemoration of world refugee day.
 Austin is having two separate celebrations this year.
-We will kick off the month with the Austin Refugee Day Festival at Givens Park on June 5th, as well as have a World Refugee Day Celebration Saturday, June 18, 2016 from 11:30am – 3:00pm at the Bullock State History Museum.
+We will kick off the month with the Austin Refugee Day Festival at Givens Park on Sunday, May 6th, as well as have a World Refugee Day Celebration Saturday, June 16th, 2018 at the Bullock State History Museum.

 In 2014, 60 million people around the world were displaced, the highest since World War II.
 Austin alone welcomes about a 1000 refugees every year.
 Refugees face countless hardships in their journeys to find safety for their families, and many lose their lives along the way.
 Once they arrive in their new home, they often face a host of new challenges.